romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a necessary step when configuring a GitHub Actions workflow to deploy a release to a cloud provider?
+Q: What is a necessary step when configuring a GitHub Actions workflow to deploy a release to a cloud provider?
 <details><summary>Show the answer</summary><p>

 - **Configure the workflow to authenticate with the cloud provider and use the provider's deployment tools or CLI within the workflow steps**